flyx/OpenCLAda/README.md

 or

-	$ gprbuild -p -P openclada_tests.gpr -XOS=Windows
+	$ gprbuild -p -P opencl.gpr -XOS={Windows|MacOSX|Linux} -XTests=Yes

-on Windows.
 A basic "hello world" example is also included.
 After compilation, the executables will be located in the `bin` directory.
+They can only be executed in the `bin` directory, as they load some OpenCL kernel files through relative paths.

 ## Usage